$ oc get managedclusters local-cluster

 You can point an *.apps.<cluster_name>

-record to either of the compute nodes where the ingress application is hosted.
-Or, if you are able to set up a load balancer on top of the compute nodes, point this record to this load balancer.
+record to either of the compute nodes that hosts the ingress application.
+Or, if you can set up a load balancer on top of the compute nodes, point the record to this load balancer.
 When you are creating a heterogeneous node pool, make sure the compute nodes can reach each other or keep them in the same network.

 For heterogeneous node pools, you must create an infraEnv

 custom resource (CR) for each architecture.
+This configuration ensures that the correct architecture-specific operating system and boot artifacts get used during the node provisioning process.
 For example, for node pools with x86_64

 and ppc64le